Metasploit : The migrate Command

 - Compatibility: You may need to shift from x86 to x64 environments or vice versa.

-command helps by relocating your Meterpreter session to a more appropriate process like explorer.exe
+The migrate command helps by relocating your Meterpreter session to a more appropriate process like explorer.exe.

 Payload Generation (Without Migration)